 Ojos del Salado is a massive stratovolcano in the Andes on the Argentina-Chile border and the highest volcano in the world at 6.891m (22,608ft).
 This mountain has been the scenario of several records for attaining the highest altitude aboard a land vehicle.
-It’s probably the highest accessible point by car on Earth.
+It’s one of the highest accessibles point by car on Earth.

 Set high in the Andes, due its climb in elevation over thousands of feet, the strong winds and passing through remote areas, it is important when driving in these conditions to be prepared.
 Due to its location near the Atacama desert, the mountain has very dry conditions with snow only remaining on the peak during winter.
 It is located about 600 kilometres (370 mi) north of Aconcagua, the highest mountain in the Western Hemisphere at 6,962 m (22,841 ft).
 Despite the generally dry conditions, there is a permanent crater lake about 100 metres (300 ft) in diameter at an elevation of 6,390 m (20,960 ft) on the eastern side of Ojos del Salado.
 This is most likely the highest lake of any kind in the world.
 It's one of the highest mountain roads of Chile.

 This mountain is the second highest mountain in the Western Hemisphere and Southern Hemisphere and the highest in Chile.
 It has been the scenario of several records for attaining the highest altitude aboard a land vehicle.
 The first record was set by a German expedition with several vehicles, setting a mark of 6,646 m (21,804 ft) by March 2007.
 One month later, on 21 April 2007, Gonzalo Bravo G. and Eduardo Canales Moya (from Chile) beat such record, setting a new one with 6,688 m (21,942 ft) above the sea level.
 To reach this elevation, the car included wheel, tire, and suspension changes and also packed a supercharged G16A 4-cylinder underhood.
 They got the record in the third attempt, after encountering weather difficulties the first time and an engine fire the second time.
 The rig that they drove was a 1986 Suzuki Samurai.
 It was heavily modified by Gonzalo, adding stronger axles, lower gear ratios, air lockers, bigger tires and Supercharger.